3701-32-07 Lead risk assessor application content, qualifications and standards of conduct.

 (i) In a single-family residential unit the lead risk assessor shall collect one dust sample from the floor and one dust sample from the window sill, in rooms, hallways, and stairwells, where one or more children, under six years of age, are most likely to come in contact with dust; and

-(ii) In a multi-family residential unit or child day-care facility, or school, the lead risk assessor shall collect, in addition to floor and window samples specified in paragraph (H)(2)(c)(i) of this rule, a dust sample from common areas where one or more children, under six years of age, are most likely to come into contact with dust.
+(ii) In a multi-family residential unit or child care facility, or school, the lead risk assessor shall collect, in addition to floor and window samples specified in paragraph (F)(2)(c)(i) of this rule, a dust sample from common areas where one or more children, under six years of age, are most likely to come into contact with dust.

 (d) Prepare a written lead hazard screen risk assessment report for each lead hazard screen risk assessment performed.
-Each lead hazard screen risk assessment report shall be written in a format prescribed by the director and shall comply with the requirements set forth in rule 3701-32-15 of the Administrative Code.
-The lead hazard screen risk assessment report shall contain all of the following:
+Each report shall be written in a format prescribed by the director and shall comply with the requirements set forth in rule 3701-32-15 of the Administrative Code.
+The report shall contain all of the following:

 (i) Date of the lead activity;

-(ii) Address, unit number, and date of construction of the residential unit, child day-care facility or school;
+(ii) Address, unit number, and date of construction of the residential unit, child care facility or school;

-(iii) Name, address, and telephone number of the owner or manager of the residential unit, child day-care facility or school;
+(iii) Name, address, and telephone number of the owner or manager of the residential unit, child care facility or school;

-(iv) Name, license number, and signature of the lead risk assessor conducting the lead hazard screen risk assessment and the name, address, and telephone number of the firm employing each lead risk assessor;
+(iv) Name, license number, and signature of each lead risk assessor conducting the lead hazard screen risk assessment and the name, address, and telephone number of the firm employing each lead risk assessor;

-(v) Name, address, and telephone number of each environmental lead analytical laboratory approved pursuant to rule 3701-82-02 of the Administrative Code performing the analysis of any collected samples;
+(v) Name, address, telephone number, and approval number of each environmental lead analytical laboratory used to perform the analysis of any collected samples;

-(vi) Results of the visual assessment, and results of any sampling analysis performed during the course of the lead hazard screen risk assessment;
+(vi) Results of the visual assessment, and a copy of the laboratory report with the results of any sampling analysis performed during the course of the lead hazard screen risk assessment;

 (vii) The testing method and sampling procedure for paint analysis employed and the specific locations of each component tested for the presence of lead;

-(viii) All data collected form on-site testing, including quality control data and, if an XRF is used, its serial number;
+(viii) All data collected from on-site testing, including quality control data and, if an XRF is used, its serial number;

 (ix) Any recommendations for follow-up lead risk assessments or for further actions to remediate the lead hazards, if warranted; and